ruspaul013/RoboND-Rover-Project/code/README.md

 ```

 - In the laboratory, we learned to apply thresholds to detect the navigable terrain.
 In the images can appear obstacle or rocks.
 In this case we need to create 2 functions to detect them.
 We apply all the thresholds on the perspective image.
+- For the images with the yellow rock, we know that yellow is formed in RGB from red and green (255,255,0) so we choose that any pixel that have over 100 in red and green planes and the blue value lower than 70 to be white in our binary image
+- For the obstacles, we took the color_thresh function and we set that any pixel that have value below the same threshold like in color_thresh it is considerated an obstacle
 ```
 def rock_thresh(img, rgb_thresh=(100, 100, 70)):
     rock_select = np.zeros_like(img[:,:,0])